mrdaniellewis/react-listboxes/README.md

 ## TODO

-- Bug - select then arrow, not focusing
-- Add example with disabled
-- Add example with groups
-- Allow focus on disabled
+- should not set focus on hover
-- Allow focus on group headings
+- setting focus incorrectly on menu
-- Use class for styling active - smoother
+- label can be a component
+- enter does not work on navigation menu
+- tab forward on menu
+- auto-id
+- allow focusing on groups
+- value is optional for menu etc
+- showing loader on delete?
+- tab trapped in ie11 on button
+- do not label button (ie11)
+- ie11 only reading "clear" on clear button
-- Keyboard passthrough - clipboard events
+- labelledby passthrough
-- Class names
+- describedby passthough
+- class name generation
 - Styling
 - Positioning
 - Menu button
   - dividers
 - Combo box
-  - Use managed focus
   - Aria 1.1 sample
   - Click / hover styling
   - Drop down button styling